mxagar/flask_guide/flask_guide.md

 ## Databases in Views/Page Functions

 So far we've seen examples of databases handled outside from the page functions or views.
-This section puts everything together to create a web application with a database beneath.
+This section puts everything together to create a web application with a database beneath: a repository of Puppies who might have owners, i.e., a puppy adoption site.

 This section creates a puppy adoption site from the scratch: `examples/04_sql_databases/03_web_with_database/`.